In order to receive game assignments for any USSF-affiliated game or tournament, referees must satisfy two requirements:

 When you turn 18, you must satisfy the SafeSport and LiveScan requirements above.

 - SafeSport – About a week or two before you turn 18, complete the SafeSport training.
 The link (and magic code) is provided on your personal “Certificates” tab within CalSouth.
 As long as your name and email in SafeSport is exactly the same as in CalSouth’s records, when you complete the training, the training certificate will be automatically transferred to CalSouth.
 (Save the certificate anyway, just in case.)
-If you have not completed this requirement when you turn 18, you will be removed from the CalSouth Registered Officials List at its next update.
+If you have not completed this requirement by the time you turn 18, you will be removed from the CalSouth Registered Officials List at its next update.
 There is no Grace Period.